A Brief Guide On How To Use A Jigger

-We know the jigger is a very important measuring tool behind the bar.
+We know the jigger is a very important measuring device behind the bar.
 To make consistently delicious cocktails, the keyword is consistency.
 You achieve this by keeping a time-tested and approved recipe and using the measurements every time.

 However, using the jigger can be a bit messy and hard for first-time users.
 This article outlines some musts and must-not when using a jigger.
 Practice until you perfect it.
 You might want to add flair to your jigger skills but don’t go there yet until you’re adept with the basic jigger skills.